AndrewHaglund/blog/content/blog/2024/2023-Review.md

 ## Tech Stories
 There were a lot of disastrous tech stories this year but [23andMe’s data breach](https://www.wired.com/story/23andme-credential-stuffing-data-stolen/) has a special spot in my heart.
 When I think about the implications for how this data could be misused (off the dome: planting false evidence at a crime scene, the inevitability of nonconsensual cloning), I have a hard time racking my brain for data that’s more sensitive.
 Stories like this *should* remind us to be more thoughtful of what we put online.
 Based on what I see on LinkedIn (a “professional” network), society has ways to go.

 Other stories that spring to mind are [GM’s bone-headed decision to drop CarPlay](https://arstechnica.com/cars/2023/12/gm-justifies-decision-to-ditch-apple-carplay-due-to-stability-issues/) and the spectacular bungled effort to [fire Sam Altman](https://www.theverge.com/2023/11/29/23981848/sam-altman-back-open-ai-ceo-microsoft-board).
-The world came *this close* to Microsoft hiring every employee from OpenAI.*
+The world came *this close* to Microsoft hiring every employee from OpenAI.[^1]

 Speaking of close calls: [Adobe almost acquired Figma](https://www.figma.com/blog/figma-adobe-abandon-proposed-merger/).
 I’m bummed for the Figma employees (who missed out on a big windfall) but this is probably for the best.

 We saw the [collapse of Twitter](https://www.axios.com/2023/12/31/elon-musks-x-fidelity-valuation-cut), which was bound to happen, but did anyone think it’d deteriorate this quickly?
 In its wake we saw the [meteoric launch of Threads](https://www.theverge.com/2023/7/10/23787453/meta-instagram-threads-100-million-users-milestone) and [Mastodon’s](https://joinmastodon.org/) slow-and-steady growth.
 I hope smaller services like [Micro.blog](https://micro.blog) are getting their day in the sun.
 In 2024 and beyond I’m ready for a [weirder internet](https://www.rollingstone.com/culture/culture-commentary/internet-future-about-to-get-weird-1234938403/).

-It’s for these reasons I’m starting a blog**.
-After years of posting to [Twitter](https://twitter.com/andrewhaglund) and [Instagram](https://www.instagram.com/andrewhaglund/), it’s time to have a proper home on the web.
+It’s for these reasons I’m starting a blog.[^2] After years of posting to [Twitter](https://twitter.com/andrewhaglund) and [Instagram](https://www.instagram.com/andrewhaglund/), it’s time to have a proper home on the web.
 I’ve settled on:
 - Short, frequent posts on [Mastodon](https://hachyderm.io/@haglund)
 - Long, infrequent posts here ([subscribe via RSS](/feed/feed.xml))